AdobeDocs/advertising-cloud.en/help/dsp/inventory/deal-id-attach-placements.md

 1. In the deal row, click  **[!UICONTROL ...] > [!UICONTROL Attach New Placement]**.

-1. In the [!UICONTROL Ad & Campaign Selection] settings, select the ads that will be used for the placement:
+1. In the [!UICONTROL Ad & Campaign Selection] settings, select the ads to use for the placement:

        1. Select the advertiser, campaign, and ad type.
 Optionally select an ad status by which to filter the ads.